Natural progesterone fared well in the new KEEPS study. It proved to be effective for menopausal symptoms, but without the risks of conventional HRT.

 When I first started practicing in the 1990s, many of my patients needed a way off the nasty HRT duo of Premarin (horse estrone) and Provera (medroxyprogesterone).
 As the WHI study was to prove in 2002, those pseudo-hormones cause breast cancer and significant cardiovascular risk.
 My job as a natural doctor was to help women transition onto natural progesterone.

 As it turns out, that tiny molecular difference is an incredibly big deal.
 (A breast cancer, heart attack kind of big deal.)
-A hormone fits into a hormone receptor like a key into a lock.
-Is it any surprise that the body didn’t appreciate having the wrong key jammed in?
+A hormone fits into a receptor like a key into a lock.
+Is it any surprise that the wrong key did the wrong job?

 So far in the KEEPS study, body-identical estradiol and progesterone have proved effective for menopausal symptoms but with no risk for heart health.
 According to one of the researchers: